yvesmre/Trello-izer/README.md

 - [x] Detect differences between MYOB and Trello entries for the same card
 - [x] Add GUI for searching
 - - [x] Add way to deploy checklists from the dashboard itself

+### Redesign

+- [x]  Card creator to split cards into a master card and attachments
+- [ ] Myob comparer updated to find the split cards
+- - [x] Find all the cards even across boards
+- - [ ] Create cards and add an attachment
+- - [ ] Delete cards and remove the attachment
+- [] Update spreadsheet reporter to use the lists instead